-Certain statements in this annual report is provided as of march 1, 22cb, thress other wise indicated.
-Certain statements in this annual report is provided as of march 1, 22cb, thress other wise indicated.
-Certain statements in this annual report is provided as of march 1, 22cb, thress other wise indicated.
-Certain statements in this annual report is provided as of march 1, 22cb, thress other wise indicated.
-Certain statements in this annual report is provided as of march 1, 22cb, thress other wise indicated.
-Certain statements in this annual report as an uncertainties that could cause actual results or events to differ materially from current expectations.
+Certain statements in this annual report are forward-looking.
+These forward-looking statements are based on certain assumptions and reflect our current expectations.
+As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
 Some of the factors that could cause actual results to differ materially from current expectations are discussed in the "Risk Factors" section of this annual report as well as in materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
 There is no assurance that any forward-looking statements will materialize.
-You are cautioned not to place undue reliance on forwardlooking statements, which reflect expectations only as of the date of this annual report.
+You are cautioned not to place undue reliance on forward-looking statements, which reflect expectations only as of the date of this annual report.
 Except as may be required by applicable law, we disclaim any intention or obligation to update or revise any forward-looking statements.